Google My Business Guide for small business owners in Nigeria.

 Your business can be a mix of these three.

-Three factors that improve search results on Google
+Google My Business guide – three factors that improve search results on Google

 When someone searches for businesses in your area, these three factors improves the likelihood of them seeing your business in the search results.